jasonjohnson47/mdn-svelte-todo-list/README.md

 This is the result of following the Svelte tutorial on MDN Web Docs [MDN Svelte To-do List Tutorial](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_getting_started)

-I built it entirely from [Gitpod](https://www.gitpod.io/) and started with their [Svelte template](https://www.gitpod.io/docs/quickstart/svelte)
+I built it entirely from [Gitpod](https://www.gitpod.io/).
+Gitpod is awesome!

 [Try it out!](https://jasonjohnson47.github.io/mdn-svelte-todo-list/)